mfidino/mfidino.github.io/blog/_posts/2021-8-30-intro_2_multistate_occupancy.md

 ---
 layout: post
 title: So you want to estimate more than just species presence?
-An introduction to static multistate occupancy models.
+A static multistate occupancy model for one species.
 category: blog
 ---